Estophilia: Background

 Since the 13th century Northern Crusades, the use of Estonian language had been gradually suppressed in the local society, as the Middle Low German, and later High German, became the increasingly dominant language in the cities, in organised trade (Hanseatic league) and among wealthy rural landowners.
 Indigenous Estonian language was largely restricted to the everyday life of non-noble urban population and the farmers in the countryside.
 Native Estonians who became citizens or landlords tended to linguistically Germanise voluntarily, however this process did not destroy the evolution of the Estonian culture.
 Moreover, in the 18th century, many of the local educated and wealthy German-speakers took interest in, and began learning about, the Estonian language and culture, and in the process, contributing to the systematic understanding of it.

-The Enlightenment era brought with it greater tolerance and spread the desire to educate the uneducated.
+The Enlightenment era brought greater tolerance and a desire to educate those without access to education.
 For example, the very first Estonian language periodical publication, Lühhike öppetus (Estonian for Brief Instruction) (1766–1767), concerned medical techniques.